-Subsequent to the adoption of the new revenue accounting principles, for multiple-element arrangements entered into on or after January 1, 2010, revenue is allocated to each element based on their relative selling prices.
-Relative selling prices are based first on VSOE, then on third-party evidence of selling price (TPE) when VSOE does not exist, and then on estimated selling price (ESP) when VSOE and TPE do not exist.
+For multiple-element arrangements revenue is allocated to each element based on their relative selling prices.
+Relative selling prices are based first on vendor specified objective evidence ("VSOE"), then on third-party evidence of selling price ("TPE") when VSOE does not exist, and then on estimated selling price ("ESP") when VSOE and TPE do not exist.